RlVlZ/MicroCorruptionWriteUps/0x06_Cusco.md

 # Exploitation

 There is a function called **unlock_door** at address 4446.
 We will try to execute it.
-Our payload will be :
+Our exploit will be :

 `000102030405060708090a0b0c0d0e0f4644`